Premium Fibre Internet Service

 - Other BC and Alberta sites to Vancouver POP:

 - Other Ontario and Quebec sites to Toronto POP:

 Burstable Fibre is a “best effort” service which includes a maximum available speed but there is no guarantee that this speed is achievable.
 In other words, if you choose a 100 Mbps Burstable service you are not guaranteed of achieving 100 Mbps.
 Because it is a best effort service, outside of Circuit Availability and Mean Time to Repair, Performance Metrics are not defined.

 With Dedicated Fibre service there is a guaranteed speed: the speed you choose is the speed you achieve.
-Skyway always recommends a Dedicated service because you can speed test to confirm your level of service and have recourse to complain if you are not achieving contracted speeds or other Performance Metrics.
+Skyway always recommends a Dedicated service because you can speed test to confirm your level of service and have recourse to submit a ticket alerting technical support if you are not achieving contracted speeds or other Performance Metrics.

 There are three costs to consider when installing a Fibre service:

 - Construction: cost to bring fibre to your building